 This recipe for the perfect egg mayo sandwiches is quick and easy to make.
-Adding the mayonnaise to the eggs makes for a very tasty, creamy filling.
+Adding the mayonnaise to the eggs makes a tasty creamy filling.
 I have included step-by-step instructions, videos, and photos.
 The ingredients are for a full tray, but it can easily be adjusted to make just one sandwich or only a few.

-- Put the eggs gently into cold water and boil for seven minutes.
+- Put the eggs gently into cold water and boil for 7 minutes.

 - The water should cover the tops of the eggs.